 Admissions Committee Mission Statement

-- Graduate from the PhD program and pursue a successful career in science
+- Successfully complete the Ph.D. program and pursue a scientific career

-- Contribute to the scientific productivity in their Principle Investigator's laboratory and the broader University of Minnesota community
+- Contribute productively to a diverse and inclusive scientific culture in our program and the broader University community